m-weigand/Debye_Decomposition_Tools/Readme_linux.txt

 Installation
 ------------

-The packages use the setuptools package, and the installation under linux is done using the following commands:
+The packages use the setuptools package, and the following command will install a working set of the Debye decomposition tools:

+	sudo python setup.py install

+You can also install to your home directory:

+	python setup.py install --user

+Note that, in this case, you have to make sure that the corresponding directories are in PYTHONPATH and PATH.

+The components geccoinv and dd_interfaces can be installed using the commands:

     cd geccoinv
     python setup.py install